Pancreatic Cancer Survivor Nick Pifani Believes Genetic Testing Helped Him Beat the Odds

 However, two-year survivor Nick Pifani, 44, wants other patients currently facing pancreatic cancer to remember that it’s not always a death sentence, and that patient knowledge, advocacy and genetic testing is pivotal when it comes to beating the odds.

-The father of two from Purchase, New York, was a lifelong runner, marathoner and Ironman competitor when he was diagnosed with inoperable stage-3 pancreatic cancer in 2017.
+The father of two and Mastercard employee from Delray, New Jersey, was a lifelong runner, marathoner and Ironman competitor when he was diagnosed with inoperable stage-3 pancreatic cancer in 2017.

 “I started experiencing some GI issues, a little bit of stomach pain after I ate so I called the doctor for a recommendation for a GI specialist,” he says of the start of his cancer diagnosis.
 Soon the pain (which included back pain) became so bad that it became apparent he couldn’t eat and he couldn’t wait a month for his appointment, so he checked himself in to the ER.